-There is no treatment that can cure herpes, but antiviral medications can shorten and prevent outbreaks during the period of time the person takes the medication.
-In addition, daily suppressive therapy for symptomatic herpes can reduce transmission to partners.
+There is no treatment that can cure herpes.
+Antiviral medications can, however, prevent or shorten outbreaks during the period of time the person takes the medication.
+In addition, daily suppressive therapy (i.e., daily use of antiviral medication) for herpes can reduce the likelihood of transmission to partners.

 How can herpes be prevented?

 Correct and consistent use of latex condoms can reduce the risk of genital herpes, because herpes symptoms can occur in both male and female genital areas that are covered or protected by a latex condom.
 However, outbreaks can occur in areas that are not covered by a condom.

 The surest way to avoid transmission of sexually transmitted diseases, including genital herpes, is to abstain from sexual contact, or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.

 Persons with herpes should abstain from sexual activity with partners when sores or other symptoms of herpes are present.
 It is important to know that even if a person does not have any symptoms, he or she can still infect sex partners.
 Sex partners of infected persons should be advised that they may become infected and they should use condoms to reduce the risk.
 Sex partners can seek testing to determine if they are infected with HSV.